How to Create Audio Ads: 8 Tips for Digital Advertising

 3. Appreciate the Difference Between Audio Ads and Radio

-Even though some fundamentals, such as script writing and great voice over casting, are essential to both audio ads and radio commercials, some elements are different.
+Even though scriptwriting and voice over casting are essential elements of both audio ads and radio commercials, other elements are different.

-For instance, the listener isn’t likely in your geographic region, so you’ll have to consider a broader audience.
+For instance, when you create an audio ad, the listener may not be in your geographic region, so you’ll have to consider a broader audience.

 4. Conversational Tone in Your Audio Ad Voice Over Can Be Powerful